AMULETAnalytics/UCLAIntroDataScience/README.md

 assignments, slides, and code.
 Check back each Monday for new materials.
 Content will be made available weekly throughout the course.

-7/5/2019 - THANK YOU! for being such great students last quarter for the Introduction to Data Science class.
-A vast majority of you did very well with the course materials and assignments.
-You're definitely on your way to becoming data scientists.
-I have posted the solution to the Alternate Class Project for your review.
-I've also posted a link to an excellent solution to the Public Data Hacking class project.
-Don't forget: Power-to-the-Data!!

-6/18/2019 - UPDATE!
-I just got word from UCLA Extension that the absolute drop-dead date for turning in class assignments is June 30 when final grades must be submitted.
-Please make sure your class projects and any missing homework assignments are submitted by then.

-5/29/2019 - UPDATE!
-New due dates: HOMEWORK #3 is due: Tuesday night class, June 11, and Thursday night class, June 13.
-CLASS PROJECT is due: Tuesday night class, June 18, Thursday night class, June 20.

-5/17/2019 - HOMEWORK #2 UPDATE: for question #9 you may use the scatterplot3d package instead of rcmdr.

-5/13/2019 - Please note that an alternate class project document has been posted, along with the solutions to HW #1

-5/3/2019 - It is imperative that students turn in answers for Homework #1 now.
-I will be posting solutions for the assignment soon.
-After that point, submissions will no longer be accepted.

-4/29/2019 - UPDATE!
-HOMEWORK #2 has been posted, please download now.
-The assignment is due: Tuesday night class, May 21, and Thursday night class, May 23.

-4/22/2019 - As we may not get to R dates/times in the lecture, here is a hint for Question #10 on Homework #1: tak a look at the R functions: Sys.time() and as.POSIXct()

-4/15/2019 - UPDATE on HOMEWORK #1 - you'll have an extra week to complete this assignment.
-For my Tuesday class it will be due on April 30, and for my Thursday class it will be due on May 2.

-4/8/2019 - HOMEWORK #1 has been posted, please download now.
-You must submit via e-mail a single R script file with your answers.
-Please include the results of your R code as comments in the R script file.

 SPECIAL OFFER!
 My book publisher has offered to sell the textbook for our class with a special 25% off student discount.
 Just click [HERE](https://technicspub.com/machine-learning-and-data-science/) and use coupon code "Gutierrez2019"